20 Anti-Aging Creams Dermatologists Trust the Most

 Take a quick look at your favorite beauty store’s website or at the shelves of your local drugstore and you’ll find a plethora of anti-aging creams.
 They promise to hydrate your skin, preemptively fight wrinkles, repair existing damage, or do some combination of those things.
 On top of that, they’re further broken down by age group, skin tone, skin type, problem, and preference—and they all sound amazing.
 In fact, there are so many, boasting so many great things, that it’s hard to know which one to choose.

 And you do need to choose wisely.
 After all, not all anti-aging products are created equal.
 No one knows that better than dermatologists, which is why we decided to get their picks for the best gravity-defying creams on the market.
 So, which ones work best?
 It really boils down to the ingredients and formulations, not the price, says New York City dermatologist Sapna Westley, MD.
 “I’m a huge fan of drugstore brands,” says Dr. Westley.
 “They can be just as good as more expensive department store brands.”
 Some of them may even be better!
 Here’s what you need to know from the pros who know skin care best.
 And while you’re at it, make sure you have the perfect skin-care routine in place.
+One way to go about it is to formulate products specifically based on your skin type with Proven Skincare.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.